dbylen/efd/06-thesis/index.md

 my name is Diana Bylen & I'm a graphic design student.

 I've always been interested in psychology and arts.
 I've learned about Art brut thanks to our Arts history subject.
 I found it very interesting and I've decided to get to know it more.

-After I've done some research and after I've created one "art" piece of mine, I've decided to choose it as my Bachelor thesis topic.
+After I've done some research, I've decided to choose it as my Bachelor thesis topic.

 ## Process
 I wanted to create something that would benefit our culture and Art brut in Czech republic & I chose to create a festival because of the variety of program.
 My Art brut festival contains exhibition, projections and art therapeutic workshops.
 Conceptually it is in honor of Jean Dubuffets 125th birthday.